NathanJWr/FileManager/README.md

 Use "y" to yank a file or folder and "p" to paste
 Use "d" to delete a file or folder

+#Create new files/folders
+Use "f" to create a new folder.
+You will be asked for a folder name which will then be placed in your current directory.

+Use "c" to create a new file.
+You will be asked for a file name which will then be placed in your current directory.

+#Increase/Decrease font size
+Use "[" to decrease font size

+Use "]" to increase font size

 # Shortcuts
 Double click shortcuts on the lefthand sidebar to jump to commonly used directories such (Examples: Documents, Desktop, etc.)